Libya 3 Days/2 Nights

 Services Not Included

-• Visa approval submission fee through the Department of Passports and Citizenship and Foreigners to visit Libya.
-This fee must be paid in advance before submission.
-Libyan embassies cannot issue visas if they do not receive the visa approval codes
+• Visa approval fee through the Department of Passports to visit Libya.
+This fee must be paid in advance before submission

-• International Flights (we can issue 2-way tickets through Tunis or Istanbul at your request)
+• International Flights (We can issue 2-way tickets through Tunis, Istanbul or Cairo on your request)

 • Extra services in hotels such as phone calls, laundry, and room service…Etc.